-The Conservation Hierarchy can be used to guide diverse actions across stakeholder groups towards a united goal for reducing and reversing the impact of fisheries on marine megafauna.
+The Mitigation and Conservation Hierarchy can be used to guide diverse actions across stakeholder groups towards a united goal for reducing and reversing the impact of fisheries on marine megafauna.
 For example, this diagram illustrates some cross-cutting actions that could be taken across different stakeholder groups towards the goal of healthy populations of marine megafauna by 2030:

 Case studies for application of the Conservation Hierarchy principles to conservation of marine megafauna in fisheries are available for: